What Is a VPN Tunnel and How It Works

 What is a VPN tunneling protocol?

-A tunneling protocol is the software used by a VPN to secure your connection and perform its intended function.
+A tunneling protocol is the software used by a VPN to secure your connection through strong encryption protocols and perform its intended function.
 Different protocols exist, and each one offers varying features relating to encryption, speed, and general performance.

 What are the main types of VPN tunneling protocols?

-Here are some of the top VPN tunneling protocols:
+Here are some of the top VPN tunneling protocols, including standards like secure socket tunneling protocol:

 - OpenVPN